 Hello!
 They call me Meia Leca, because I am small and have short paws.
 But no one catches me when I run after the sheep, the cars, and the wild animals.
 I may not have pedigree, like Cookie, but I have the fiber and energy of a true Jack Russell crossed with Portuguese podengo, also known as a "rabbit dog".
 They call me "rufia" because I keep barking when someone passes at the gate, but everyone knows I'm a caring mother.
 I raised my two daughters, Joa and Mali, and took care of the pussycat Passarinha in its first month of life, here in Figueirinha.
 I love my owners, who adopted me, Cookie and the cats Alice and Ema.
 I love crackers and I go insanely happy with a good spaghetti pasta or a good bone.
 This last one, nobody takes it away from me!

-The cats Ema and Alice
+Ema and Alice

 The guardian and the adventurous